 That way, it’s not the end and if there are still hormonal issues to work through (or say someone has given birth and is now in a different phase of post-natal nutrition) then the site will unlock the right next steps.

-Membership retention ideas can sometimes come directly from members asking "what happens next?" so make sure you're listening and adapting to their needs.
+Remember, membership retention ideas can sometimes come directly from members asking “what happens next?” so make sure you’re actively listening and adapting to your students’ needs.

 3. Remind Members About Upcoming Events

 Most people offer ongoing live streams or coaching calls as part of a recurring membership site – it’s a big draw for people who want to work with you but might not be able to hire you for direct consultations.

 But most membership site owners might not realize that this live call or video stream is an important touchpoint to keep members engaged.